Coronavirus: Information, Resources, and Updates for New Mexico’s Local Food and Farming Community

 1. Invoice from the vendor

-2. Physical evidence that the promotion occurred (such as a newspaper tear sheet or a photograph of the item)
+2. Physical evidence that the promotion occurred (a photograph of the item is fine)

 3. Proof of payment, such as a cleared check, credit card receipt, or credit card statement.
 (Invoices stamped "paid" are only accepted under some circumstances.)

-Deadlines: Submit your estimates with our annual market membership application by April 1st of each year.
-We prefer to provide reimbursements in one or two payments.
-All funds must be spent and submitted for reimbursement by November 15th of the year awarded, unless prior arrangements have been made.
+Deadlines: All funds must be spent and submitted for reimbursement by November 15th of the year awarded, unless prior arrangements have been made.

 Second-Year Market Grants